nayracoop/nayra-cms-api/docs/users.md

 	- ASSERT request body is not a valid object: check error code -> :warning: now its throwing 500 Unexpected Error, not OK
   - :warning: ASSERT valid types right after the assert of the Object type. :warning: **working for everything but for the password**
   - :warning: all new users are assigned to the same account
-  - :warning: **right now emailConfirmed can be set to true or false from signup, this is not ok.**

 ### `POST` Create new user